-15. CONCLUSION
+17. CONCLUSION

-- 15.1 As this statement simplistically demonstrates, the replacement dwelling, as proposed by this submission is acceptable in principle and practice.
-Its considered design not only ensures the development will accord with the design characteristics of the area, it will not result in a development that is to the detriment of the residential amenity currently afforded to neighbouring occupiers, it will not impact negatively upon the protected trees, provide sufficient off street parking and most importantly the proposal is directly in accordance with the adopted policy and criteria of the National Planning Policy Framework (2021), London Plan (2021), the Hillingdon Local Plan: Part One - Strategic Policies (2012), Hillingdon Local Plan: Part 2 - Development Management Policies (2020). - 15.2 On this basis the planning application should be approved.
+- 17.1 As this statement simplistically demonstrates, the replacement dwelling, as proposed by this submission is acceptable in principle and practice and adequately overcomes the reasons for refusal as previously stated under 77289/APP/2022/1646.
+Its considered design not only ensures the development will accord with the design characteristics of the area, it will not result in a development that is to the detriment of the residential amenity currently afforded to neighbouring occupiers, it will not impact negatively upon the protected trees, provide sufficient off street parking and most importantly the proposal is directly in accordance with the adopted policy and criteria of the National Planning Policy Framework (2021), London Plan (2021), the Hillingdon Local Plan: Part One - Strategic Policies (2012), Hillingdon Local Plan: Part 2 - Development Management Policies (2020). - 17.2 On this basis the planning application should be approved.